-Bridgeton Onized FCU appreciates and honors their volunteers.
-Without them we could not exist.
-We were established in 1939 and since then fabulous volunteers have come and gone.
-Each volunteer throughout our history has influenced how your credit union operates today.
+Bridgeton Onized FCU appreciates and honors its volunteers.
+Without them, we could not exist.
+We were established in 1939 and since then valuable volunteers have come and gone.
+Each volunteer throughout our history has influenced how our credit union operates today.
 One thing they all have in common is a strong sense of doing what is right and helping people.
 Wouldn't you like to be a part of that history?

 Volunteering at BOFCU

 Credit unions are not-for-profit cooperative financial institutions.
 They rely on their volunteers to make decisions for the credit union that best represent its ownership.
 The people that belong to the credit union are owners.
 They own the credit union.
 Therefore, the volunteers are voted into office by the ownership whom they will represent.
 Banks have a group of shareholders that are driven by profit.
 That profit is shared amongst only the shareholders.
 Credit Unions have volunteers who are not compensated.
 All profits made are returned to ALL owners of the credit union in the form of competitive loan rates, share rates and FREE or low cost financial services.
 Credit unions cannot exist without their volunteers.

 Why Would I Want to Be a Volunteer For My Credit Union?

 Credit Union volunteers represent the ownership and give direction to what they want from their credit union.
 Volunteers set the goals and policies that plant the seed of the business model the credit union grows upon.
 Being a volunteer gives you a voice and a more active role in sculpting a credit union that will best serve the greater community.
 Haven’t you ever wondered what goes on behind the scenes; what drives the credit union’s progress?
 Wouldn't it be great to have a voice in how your financial institution operates and grows?

 What Qualifications Do I Need to Be a Volunteer?